-In the workplace, this can happen quite regularly as many people work in teams and need to complete tasks together.
-This workshop will discuss a number of practical strategies for managing conflict in different situations and provide participants with skills to implement these strategies.
-We will also provide some useful approaches to negotiation that assist parties to reach a mutually beneficial outcome.
+In the workplace, this can happen regularly as people working in teams need to complete tasks together.
+This workshop will discuss practical strategies for managing conflict in different situations and provide you with skills to implement them.

 Learning outcomes

-- an understanding of your own response to conflict
+• an awareness of your own responses to conflict

-- conflict management strategies and ways to apply them to different situations in the workplace
+• conflict management strategies and how to use them in different workplace situations

-- self-care strategies and ways to manage the emotional response of being involved in conflict.
+• self-care strategies and ways to manage emotional responses associated with being involved in conflict.

 Ideal for